borgstrom/nacl/README.rst

 ===============================================
 I've merged this project directly into Salt: https://github.com/saltstack/salt/pull/10517

-No more work will be done on this repository, it will remain here for prosperity.
+No more work will be done on this repository, it will remain here for posterity.

 ----